marykevwe/simple-age-calculator/README.md

 # simple-age-calculator
-A simple calculator foe age calculation
+A simple calculator for age calculation